dspeyer/dspeyer.github.io/magic.md

 **Source:** Unhealthy obsession with stars
 **Activation:** knowledge (astronomy) +7
 **Cost:** increasing risk of rejection
-**Compatible Schools:** augment senses, elemental air/fire, second sight, shadow and light, transit
+**Compatible Schools:** augment senses, elemental air/fire, second sight, shadows and light, space manipulation
 **Pri:** 3
 **Extra Ability:** 1/day may preroll d20 for one planned action that day
 **Restriction:** cannot cast during new moon (or when too far from Earth for this to have meaning)